Caring for your senior dog

 At Big Dog we create diets for all sizes and ages.

-The Wellbeing diet is a lower fat diet (at 6% fat) than our standard range of diets, you will also find the protein has been reduced, not significantly, but reduced enough so we can include a more extensive range of ingredients that will fight against inflammation and assist healthy ageing.
-You can read more about these supportive foods here.
+The Wellbeing diet is a lower fat diet (at 7.5% fat) than our standard range of diets, you will also find the protein has been reduced, not significantly, but reduced enough so we can include a more extensive range of ingredients that will fight against inflammation and assist healthy ageing.
+It also has a phosphorus level of 0.2% for those that may need to reduce the phosphorus in their senior pet's diets.

-Our Sensitive Skin recipe is loaded with anti-inflammatory goodness, which is great for nourishing skin conditions but also fantastic for inflammatory conditions, like arthritis.
+Our Sensitive Skin recipe is loaded with anti-inflammatory goodness, which is great for nourishing skin conditions but also fantastic for joint health.
 Sensitive Skin raw food diet contains excellent sources of anti-inflammatory omega-3 fatty acids from whole salmon and sardines.
 Anti-inflammatory ingredients join these in the form of cold pressed coconut oil and turmeric.
 This unique recipe is also perfect for dogs with arthritis who need anti-inflammatory dietary support to help manage this condition.
-Sensitive Skin is higher in fat than Wellbeing, at 11.5% fat.
+Sensitive Skin is higher in fat than Wellbeing, at 13% fat.
+It's also available in Raw Bites and Rolls to suit dogs of different sizes.

 Don’t let zoomies become gloomies